ras0219/vcpkg/docs/users/config-environment.md

 This environment variable can be set to a triplet name which will be used for unqualified triplet references in command lines.

+#### VCPKG_DEFAULT_HOST_TRIPLET

+This environment variable can be set to a triplet name which will be used for unqualified tool port references in command lines and all tool port references in dependency lists.
+See [tool-ports.md](tool-ports.md) for more information.

 #### VCPKG_OVERLAY_PORTS

 This environment variable allows users to override ports with alternate versions according to the